-Warning: This is a property of the original CSS Flexible Box Layout Module standard which is being replaced by a newer standard.
+This is a property of the original CSS Flexible Box Layout Module draft, and has been replaced by a newer standard.
 See flexbox for information about the current standard.

-box-flex-group property assigns the flexbox's child elements to a flex group.
-See Flexbox for more about the properties of flexbox elements.
+box-flex-group CSS property assigns the flexbox's child elements to a flex group.

 For flexible elements assigned to flex groups, the first flex group is 1 and higher values specify subsequent flex groups.
 The initial value is 1.
 When dividing up the box's extra space, the browser first considers all elements within the first flex group.
 Each element within that group is given extra space based on the ratio of that element's flexibility compared to the flexibility of other elements within the same flex group.
 If the space of all flexible children within the group has been increased to the maximum, the process repeats for the children within the next flex group, using any space left over from the previous flex group.
 Once there are no more flex groups, and there is still space remaining, the extra space is divided within the containing box according to the box-pack property.